mrdmnd/portunus/README.md

 2) a local, GPU-powered learning module that trains a model with deep learning to evaluate the Q-function, and perform policy gradient descent.

-As I'm a Google engineer in my $DAYJOB, most of the building blocks for this project are Google open-source libraries.
+Most of the building blocks for this project are Google open-source libraries.
 Let's install some of these now.

 We assume you're on a modern x64 machine running some flavor of linux, ideally with an NVIDIA GPU.
 I'm running on Arch Linux; you may need to translate these